Seasonal Writing Activities Provide a Year of Fun Writing Opportunities

 6. Christmas Letter Writing – with a twist!

 Depending on your background, you may well remember writing a letter to Santa in your childhood.

-Often they were little more than a wishlist accompanied with some personal propaganda about what a good boy or girl you had been throughout the year.
+Often they were little more than a wishlist accompanied by some personal propaganda about what a good boy or girl you had been throughout the year.